cake-tech/cake_wallet/howto-build-android.md

 ### 3. Installing Flutter

-The easiest way to install Flutter is by using the `snap` package manager.
-Other means of installing Flutter on your system can be found [here](https://flutter.dev/docs/get-started/install/linux).

-`$ sudo snap install flutter --classic`
+Need to install flutter with version `2.0.4`.
+For this please check section [Install Flutter manually](https://docs.flutter.dev/get-started/install/linux#install-flutter-manually).
+When flutter repository is downloaded please open it with `cd <flutter-path>` and checkout version 2.0.4 by `git checkout 2.0.4`.

 ### 4. Verify Installations